ChatGPT for Professional Services Firms: A Practical 2026 Guide

 Accounting firm adoption is ahead of most professional services sectors.
 Firms that are using ChatGPT effectively have settled on three workflows that produce consistent, high-quality output.

-- •Client-facing tax summaries from complex returns: Take a completed tax return and produce a plain-English explanation for the client — what changed from last year, what drove the outcome, and what they should do differently next year.
+The task: take a completed tax return and produce a plain-English explanation for the client — what changed from last year, what drove the outcome, and what they should do differently next year.
+This is highly repetitive, highly skilled communication work.
 A prompt template built around your firm's standard format produces a strong first draft in under two minutes.

-- •Engagement letter drafting: Standard engagement letters for recurring client work — audit, review, compilation, tax preparation — are ideal ChatGPT use cases.
+Standard engagement letters for recurring client work — audit, review, compilation, tax preparation — are ideal ChatGPT use cases.
+The structure is consistent, the language is predictable, and the customization is modest.
 A well-built prompt template that accepts client name, service type, and key variables produces a draft that requires only review and signature setup.

-- •Turning financial reports into executive summaries: For clients who receive monthly or quarterly financial reports, a one-page executive summary translating the numbers into plain-language insight is a high-value deliverable that most firms currently produce manually.
-ChatGPT can draft this from the report in a few minutes.
+For clients who receive monthly or quarterly financial reports, a one-page executive summary translating the numbers into plain-language insight is a high-value deliverable that most firms currently produce manually.
+ChatGPT can draft this from the report in a few minutes — freeing up significant advisor time.

 For a deeper look at how accounting firms are approaching AI more broadly, see The AI Adoption Gap in Small Accounting and Law Firms.